 As soon as the house met for the day, the speaker announced that he was rejecting notices for adjournment motions given by various opposition parties.

-The TRS legislators rushed to the well of the house and surrounded the speaker’s podium.
-Speaker N. Manohar’s repeated appeals to the members to resume their seats and cooperate with him in the smooth running of the house failed to restore order.
+The TRS legislators got up from their seats and surrounded the speaker’s podium.
+The speaker’s repeated appeals to the members to resume their seats and cooperate with him in the smooth running of the house failed to restore order.